tcvick/tcvick/README.md

 <h1 align="left">Hi 🙋‍♂️, I'm Timothy "Clark" Vick!</h1>
 <h3 align="left">A former Alabama country boy 🤠 now iced coffee ❄️☕ eficiando in Seattle, WA.
-Full time data analyst 📊 with a passion for programming 👨🏼‍💻 pursuing a computer science degree 📜.
-Proud contributer contributer to 🌈 LGBTQ+ 🏳️‍🌈 representation in STEM 🧪.</h3>
+Full-time data analyst 📊 with a passion for programming 👨🏼‍💻 pursuing a computer science degree 📜.
+Proud contributor to 🌈 LGBTQ+ 🏳️‍🌈 representation in STEM 🧪.</h3>

 - 🌱 I’m currently learning **Python for advanced data analysis and automation, SQL for efficient database querying and management, and Java to strengthen my object-oriented programming skills and expand into back-end development.**